The Best Adjustable Dumbbells – Ironmaster vs PowerBlock vs SelectTech

 Bowflex SelectTech – Its dial mechanism is easy.
 Even though you have to dial each side of each dumbbell rather than inserting a single two-pronged pin into the side, it’s arguably quicker to adjust than the PowerBlock.
 This makes it arguably the quickest weight change out of all the dumbbells.
 So if you’re lazy, or you’re doing supersets, or you just want to save time, the quick weight change is one major thing the Bowflex SelectTechs have going for them.
 The two dials on each dumbbell actually can be an advantage, say if you’re doing triceps extensions and want to select more weight on one side of the dumbbell to keep it balanced better when you stick one end up.
 The weight selection, lifting the weight out, and replacing it when you’re done with your set all work smoothly.
 Nothing tends to catch wrong or get in the way.
 It’s not hard to do.
 Basically it’s well engineered, for what it is.
 Sometimes the weight selection doesn’t catch right.

 Ironmaster Quick-Lock – They improved their mechanism recently to be a little quicker than what you see in the video above.
 What you do with these is unscrew the end cap, stack plates on the end, and then screw the end cap back in.
-It’s ok.
+In that respect it’s exactly like spin-lock standard dumbbell handles.
 It’s still not as quick as turning a dial.
-If you want something extremely quick, these might not be for you.
-And you have to store the extra plates somewhere.
+If you want something super quick for drop sets, etc, these might not be for you.
+The rest of us need that little rest between sets anyway.
+And by the way, you have to store the extra plates somewhere.
 You can’t store them on a weight tree at all, because the holes are too small for even a standard weight tree, so you’ll need a shelf.
 The threads on the long screws can kind of stick against the edges because it’s made to fit tightly… which it has to be for a snug fit with no rattle while you use it.

 Comfort & Feel